Primeval and Other Times

-It is Tokarczuk's third novel and was highly successful.
+It is Tokarczuk's third novel and was highly critically successful.
 It is set in the fictitious village of Prawiek (Primeval) at the very heart of Poland, which is populated by some eccentric, archetypical characters.
 The novel chronicles the lives of Prawiek's inhabitants over a period of eight decades, beginning in 1914.
-It has been translated into many languages (published in English in Antonia Lloyd-Jones' translation by Twisted Spoon Press in 2009) and established Tokarczuk's international reputation as one of the most important representatives of Polish literature in her generation.
+It has been translated into many languages and established Tokarczuk's international reputation as one of the most important Polish authors of her generation.

 Structure

-The novel is divided into 60 short vignettes, each focusing on different fictional characters in different periods of time.
+The novel is divided into 60 short vignettes, each focusing one or more fictional characters in different periods of time.
 According to Tokarczuk, this fragmentary form of storytelling, which she further explored in House of Day, House of Night (1998), is representative of the novel's perception of reality.
 According to the author, the style of writing arouses this fragmentary perception and conveys that the separate vignettes are part of something greater.
 Tokarczuk was not fully conscious of the structure's purpose when she wrote the novel, but she strongly defended it against the publisher who suggested changing it.

 The novel contains elements of fantasy mixed with magic realism.

 Setting

-In developing the setting for the novel, Olga Tokarczuk modeled after the village of Zagrody, located in the Kielce region, where she spent her childhood holidays.
-Tokarczuk emphasized, however, that although it owes its topography to that of Zagrody, Prawiek is a fictional village of her own creation.
-Tokarczuk has rejected linking characters presented in the book with the real inhabitants of Zagrody.
-The attempts by journalists to do so in the 1990s she considered outrageous.
+The setting for the novel was inspired by the village of Zagrody, located in the Kielce region, where Tokarczuk spent her childhood holidays.
+She emphasized, however, that although the fictional village in the book owes its topography to that of Zagrody, it is a fictional locale of her own creation.
+Tokarczuk rejected the idea that characters in the book could be linked to real inhabitants of Zagrody, and criticised journalists who attempted to do in the late 1990s.
 In 2012, inhabitants of Staszów County organized a project to document the locations presented in the novel through photography.